The Employment Equality Acts 1998 and 2004

 5. CONCLUSIONS OF THE EQUALITY OFFICER

-5.1 In this case, the complainant alleges that the respondent directly discriminated against her on the gender, marital status and family status grounds in relation to her dismissal.
-I must therefore consider whether the respondent directly discriminated against the complainant on the gender, marital status and family status grounds in terms of section 6(2)(a), (b) and (c) of the Employment Equality Acts 1998 and 2004 in contravention of section 8 of the Acts.
+5.1 The complainant alleges that the respondent discriminated against her on the disability ground in relation to promotion to the post of Acting Clerk II and in relation to the extension of her probation.
+In this case, I will consider whether the respondent directly discriminated against the complainant on the disability ground in terms of section 6(2)(g) of the Employment Equality Acts 1998 and 2004 and in contravention of section 8 of the Acts in the manner in which it processed the appointments to Acting Clerk II and in extending her probation.
+I will consider (i) whether the complainant had a disability within the meaning of the Equality Acts and in the event that she had (ii) whether the respondent took appropriate measures to assist the complainant in the work place.
 In making my Decision in this case, I have taken into account all of the evidence, both written and oral, submitted to me by the parties.

 5.2 Section 6(1) of the Employment Equality Acts 1998 and 2004 provides that: